Transfer Admission Decision FAQs

 As you progress through your educational career at UMD, you will have the opportunity to enter your preferred major as a current student.
 Each LEP has a series of courses, called gateway requirements, which must be completed before applying to the major.
 If you are able to successfully complete the gateway requirements, you will be reviewed for placement into the LEP you are interested in.
 For more information on the specific requirements needed to enter your preferred major, please visit the Limited Enrollment Program website.

-If, at this time, you are interested in switching to an alternate major, which is not an LEP, you may request a major change by sending an email to the Office of Undergraduate Admissions at ApplyMaryland@umd.edu.
-In your email, please include your full name, date of birth, current major and the desired major.
+If, at this time, you are interested in switching to an alternate major, which is not an LEP, you may request a major change by emailing us.
+Please include your full name, date of birth, current major and the desired major.
 Please note "Major Change Request" in the subject line of your email.
 Once your email has been received, an admission representative will be in touch with you regarding your request.
 All change of major requests will be reviewed by the Office of Undergraduate Admissions.

 To respond to your offer of admission, log in to StandOut Admissions Network, access your UMD Checklist and select Decision Response.
 Complete the response and, if prompted, submit your enrollment deposit.
 This nonrefundable $400 deposit will reserve your place in the incoming class and will be applied to your tuition.
 It may take up to two business days for your confirmation to be processed.
 Once you submit the form, you will receive an email confirming your UMD enrollment.